 The Chenango Canal Association (CCA) hosts the 15th annual Canal Clean Sweep on

 Sunday, April 20th: 11 am - 2 pm, with snacks provided.

-Spring brings a breath of fresh air when the Chenango Canal Association (CCA) hosts the 13th annual Canal Clean Sweep and the 15th year of Trail Days on the Towpath Trail on Sunday, April 29th from 10:00 am to 3:00 pm.
-(Lunch provided by CCA.)
+Spring brings a breath of fresh air when the Chenango Canal Association (CCA) hosts the 15th annual Canal Clean Sweep and the 17th year of Trail Days on the Towpath Trail on Sunday, April 20th from 11:00 am to 2:00 pm. (snacks provided by CCA.)
 We ask for volunteers and groups who want to perform community service to arrive at the Chenango Canal Cottage Museum on the corner of Rt.
-20 & Canal Road, Bouckville at 10 am to 3 pm on Sat, April 29th.
-If it pours rain, we will delay this effort to Sunday, April 30th.
+20 & Canal Road, Bouckville.
+If it pours rain, we will delay this effort to Sunday, April 21st.

 This is part of a state-wide New York Parks & Trails and Canal Authority project to clean up the winter refuse and present a cared-for public trail along the Chenango Canal Towpath Trail.
 This five-mile, ten-foot wide trail is open to those who like to walk, watch birds, fish, picnic on the deck or mountain bike.
 COVE at Colgate University helps recruit volunteers from campus to work alongside CCA members and friends from the community.
 Working in units along the trail, volunteers pick up trash, rake around the entrances and drag downed limbs to the roadside for pickup by the NYS Canal Authority.
 We need you to bring your families to help because this covers five miles along the summit of this ~180 year-old towpath!